agcodes0315/agcodes0315/README.md

 ## About Me

-I work across **software engineering, full-stack development, applied AI, and security-focused systems**, with an emphasis on reliability, explainability, and practical impact.
+I work across **software engineering, full-stack development, applied AI, and security-focused systems**, with an emphasis on reliability, explainability and practical impact.

 - Building platform engineering and cloud-ready systems at **Deloitte India**
 - Previously developed **vessel trajectory forecasting and RAG workflows** at **DRDO, Bengaluru**
 - Former Java Developer at **Cognifyz Technologies**
-- Working with **Java, Python, Spring Boot, FastAPI, React, SQL, Docker, LLMs, and multi-agent systems**
+- Working with **Java, Python, Spring Boot, FastAPI, React, SQL, Docker, LLMs and multi-agent systems**
-- Interested in **backend engineering, distributed systems, responsible AI, cybersecurity, and cloud platforms**
+- Interested in **backend engineering, distributed systems, responsible AI, cybersecurity and cloud platforms**
 - Filed Indian Patent Application **No. 202511108091 A**
-- Open to roles in **Software Engineering, Full-Stack Development, Backend Engineering, AI/ML, GenAI, and Cybersecurity**
+- Open to roles in **Software Engineering, Full-Stack Development, Backend Engineering, AI/ML, GenAI and Cybersecurity**

-> I am particularly interested in systems where outputs are traceable, testable, secure, and reviewable.
+> I am particularly interested in systems where outputs are traceable, testable, secure and reviewable.

 ---